stograde/stograde/README.md

 The script also takes a `--record` parameter.
 Record does several things:

-- given a folder name, it cd's into that folder for each student
+- given a folder name, it `cd`'s into that folder for each student
-- it cats out the contents of each cpp file within the folder
+- it `cat`s the contents of each cpp file within the folder
 - it tries to compile each `.cpp` file, and records any warnings and errors
 - it runs each file, and records the output.
-It can also pass input to stdin during the execution.
+It can also pass input to stdin during the execution

-By default, `--record` spits out markdown logs.
-You can use the `--output` parameter to control the output type -- it's passed straight to pandoc, so you can produce pretty much anything: PDF, latex, html, docx, odt; heck, even InDesign documents, OPML for outliners, and GROFF for man pages.
-See [pandoc's homepage][pandoc] for more information.
+- These are controlled by the homework specs in the `specs` folder

+`--record`'s logs are spit out in the `logs` folder in the current directory.

 `update.py --help`: